slserpent/bl-sdk.github.io/index.md

 In order to install SDK mods, all you need to do is:

-1. Download the mod itself, usually this will be a zip file
+1. Download the mod itself, usually this will be a zip file.
 ![Mod Download Link](/assets/images/posts/mod-install1.png)
 2. Then you can extract the mod folder itself to `Win32/Mods` (See: [Step 5](/#sdk-installation))
 ![Extracted Mod Folder](/assets/images/posts/mod-install2.png)
-3. In the root of this new mod folder, there should be an `__init__.py` file
+3. In the root of this new mod folder, there should be an `__init__.py` file.
   - Depending on the mod, there might be other files in the mod folder, but `__init__.py` is required.
 ![`__init__.py`](/assets/images/posts/mod-install3.png)
-4. Certain mods may have requirements, you can see them by looking at the `Requirements` header
+4. Certain mods may have requirements, you can see them by looking at the `Requirements` header.
   - You follow the same steps as you did with installing the main mod as any of the requirements.
 5. More advanced mods could have some extra steps needed to install them, you should always read through the `Description` section of the mod page to make sure that you've installed the mod properly!

 ## Development

 Using the Unreal Engine console, you can use a few extra console commands added in by the PythonSDK:
-- `py <PYTHON STATEMENT>`, using this will run arbitrary python code
+- `py <PYTHON STATEMENT>`, using this will run arbitrary python code.
-- `pyexec <PYTHON FILE>`, execute an arbitrary python file
+- `pyexec <PYTHON FILE>`, execute an arbitrary python file.

 The PythonSDK itself passes a ton of functions over to the Python interface.
 All of these are included in the `unrealsdk` module which you can import from a python script.